jgcav/UpShift/README.md

 # [UpShift](https://expo.dev/@mrchrish/UpShift)

-[UpShift](https://expo.dev/@mrchrish/UpShift) is a group project social media app designed to be used by motorcyclists.
+[UpShift](https://expo.dev/@mrchrish/UpShift) is a social media app designed to be used by motorcyclists, created as a group for our final project on the Northcoders bootcamp.
 The app allows for users to find other riders within their local area and plan trips.
 Features of the app include:
   - Login/ Sign up Authentication
   - Upload photos
   - Create Routes